 In my humble opinion, it depends on what you are looking to use it for and how aggressive of a massage you want in respect to its use as a trigger point relief tool.

-If you like to go aggressive style on your trigger points then you may be better off sticking with a cheaper trigger point massage stick or massage balls and upping the intensity (perhaps the Beastie Ball?), however, if you are very tender and sore all over your body and need something gentler the PureWave CM-07 is a great choice, you can always up the intensity if needed as the pain subsides over time.
+However, if you are very tender and sore all over your body and need something gentler the PureWave CM-07 is a great choice, you can always up the intensity if needed as the pain subsides over time.